DuGuYifei/SSO/documents/Lab9-Report.md

     3. No content (Controller)
     4. Invalid token (Controller)
     5. Different special cases if exist

+3. Our test should cover all business logic code, including:
+    1. Integration tests of all endpoints of controller
+    2. Unit tests of all Entity's methods which are used in business logic.

 ### Controller tests
 | Business Logic | Test Name | Test Result | Test Description |